abdulelahragih/QueryBuilder/README.md

 ```

 ## Select with pagination
-To paginate the result you can use the paginate method: <br> You can either use the `paginate` method or the `simplePaginate` method.
+You can either use the `paginate` method or the `simplePaginate` method.

 `paginate` will return a `LengthAwarePaginator` instance which contains the total number of items, the current page, the number of items per page, the total number of pages, and the number of next and previous pages. <br>
 ```php